Drug Calculation Review

 Core Concepts of Drug Calculations: Role of Medication Dosage Calculations and Patient Safety

 Medication dosage calculations are essential to patient safety.
 Several aspects of nursing care require medication administration.
 To properly administer a medication, the nurse must be aware of the role of medication dosage calculations.
-For instance, some medications are weight dependent, causing a patient who might be more obese to require a higher dose for a therapeutic effect to occur.
+For instance, some medications are weight-dependent, requiring a higher dose for a therapeutic effect to occur in a patient who might be more obese.

 Here are some tips to consider regarding medication dosage calculations and patient safety (1,2,3,4):